 3. Continuous updates.
 Attempting to seed up-to-the-minute updates across every digital property can be arduous.
 Therefore, dark sites can become the core for a continuous stream of updates.
 What’s more, by applying proper keywords, cross-links, RSS feed, emails and even interconnected social media strategies, businesses can more broadly and readily reach a multitude of demographics in just a few clicks.

 When a crisis hits, businesses need immediate ways to communicate far and wide with various publics (partners, vendors, consumers, media).
 To do so, many use dark sites to provide all the details and updates to ensure that consistent and detailed information is available – not conjectures or rumors.
 Axia Public Relations understands that in an era of rapid-turn communication, businesses need tools in place to ensure seamless operation – even amid crises.
-Download Axia PR’s free guide to crisis management to learn more about how to contend with these unexpected moments.
+Download Axia PR’s guide to crisis management to learn more about how to contend with these unexpected moments.